csbg/Hands-on-Biomedical-Data/day2.md

 ```R
 MSigDB <- split(msigdb_mouse$gene_symbol, msigdb_mouse$gs_name)
 ```
-* Next perform Fisher's exact test enrichment using the following and store the results in the objec `enr.res`.
+* Next perform Fisher's exact test enrichment using the following and store the results in the objec `fisher_tbl`.
 Fisher enrichment
 Fisher's exact test is performed against each pathway in the MSigDB database,
 ```R